justusthane/justusthane.github.io/tech/editing-pixel-art-in-photoshop/index.md

 title: "Editing Pixel Art in Photoshop"
 date: 2020-09-02
 ---
-Editing pixel art in Photoshop isn't entirely straightforward, but easy enough with a few simple instructions.
+Editing pixel art in Photoshop isn't entirely straightforward, but easy enough with a few simple techniques.

 # TL;DR